Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Save your file.
 You should have the todos title rendered on the screen just like before.

 Notice how we accessed the state data from within the child component, `TodosList`, using `this.props.todos`.
-It is called **prop drilling**.

-With props, we can access state data at different levels of the component hierarchy.
+Always remember, with props, we can access state data at different levels of the component hierarchy.
+This is called **prop drilling**.

 As a recap,